sleeve/fredmeyer-app-icon/README.md

 ![grey_pixel_border](https://github.com/sleeve/fredmeyer-app-icon/blob/master/screenshots/grey_pixel_border.png)

 So now I knew that this 1-pixel grey line was somehow responsible for the backgrounding animation issue.
 I was still confused on how but once I slowed down the animation within the iOS simulator I started to see why.
-During the animation iOS seems to grap the whole bottom row of pixels of an app icon and stretch it down to make it feel a bit more immersive when launching or closing an app.
+During the animation iOS seems to grab the whole bottom row of pixels of an app icon and stretch it down to make it feel a bit more immersive when launching or closing an app.
 Look at the blue Kroger icon screenshot above and you can see the stretching effect on the right leg of the "K".
 This feels like more of an iOS bug to me though, it's an animation hack but it works fine on 99% of the icons.
 Most modern app icons don't have content that touches the edge of the icon.
 The majority of icons consist of small logos or glyphs centered on a mostly solid color background.
 You wouldn't really ever notice this animation bug if you didn't accidentally have a row of dark pixels on your mostly white icon.
 You can even see the behavior mid-animation on the Apple Maps icon.

 ![apple_maps](https://github.com/sleeve/fredmeyer-app-icon/blob/master/screenshots/apple_maps.png)